 Click the list you want to manage.

-Click Done to update the list.
+Click Finish to update the list.

 You can also choose which types of updates you want to receive from members of a list.
 Click Manage List and then click Choose Update Types.